 Multiple sessions allow librarians to teach information literacy concepts above what is available in the one-shot method.
 Extra topics include how to read a scholarly article, how to synthesize articles for better comprehension, and the importance of peer-review in the real world.

 This method of instruction involves embedding a librarian in your online or hybrid class space.
 It is most effective when there is a specific assignment involved and students are encouraged to work with the librarian through a discussion board.
 An assignment, as outlined below, can be adapted to fit your online course.
 The librarian can also provide "just-in-time" research support by participating in certain weeks of your course.
 Additionally, the librarian can also assist students at each step of the research process and provide research guides, tutorials, and research handouts.
 Students can also schedule virtual research appointments with a librarian via the Book-a-Librarian tool.
+What do Embedded Librarians Do?
+More Information on Embedded Librarian Services.

 What is Library Instruction?